raghurama123/NumericalMethodsOld/README.md

 6. Introductory Numerical Analysis, Anthony J. Pettofrezzo, Dover (2006).
 7. <img src="https://img.shields.io/badge/Language-Fortran-green.svg" align="right"/> Elementary Theory and Application of Numerical Analysis, David G. Moursund, Charles S. Duris, Dover (1988).

-There are several interesting books on this topic.
+There are several interesting books on this topic, some are very extensive.
 The books listed above are known for their brevity and can be covered during a 3-4 months course.
 Some of the books contain codes in languages mentioned on the right side.

 ## Additional reading:
 [Introduction to object-oriented programming in Python with examples](https://www.programiz.com/python-programming/object-oriented-programming)